psychopy/workshops/source/tutorials/pycharm_basics.rst

 Connect PyCharm to Github
 ----------------------------

-To access the PsychoPy source code, you would need to connect PyCharm to Github.
+The PsychoPy source code is located at Github.
+To access it, you would need to connect PyCharm to Github.

 |
 .. image:: /_images/VCS_1.png